yingliu1206/Fraud-detection-In-Health-Care/README.md

 The fractional part of R is 0.8.
 15 + 0.8*(20-15) = 19

-3. identify outliers whether it is a human error or just extreme value

-** method:
+#### Deal with outliers:
-1. Trimming amounts to simply removing the outliers from the dataset - for human errors
+* Trimming amounts to simply removing the outliers from the dataset - for human errors
-2. Clipping: sets outliers to predefined boundary values.
+* Clipping: sets outliers to predefined boundary values.
-3. Winsorization: rather than setting them to the boundary values directly, Winsorization replaces extreme values with less extreme values within a specified percentile range.
+* Winsorization: rather than setting them to the boundary values directly, Winsorization replaces extreme values with less extreme values within a specified percentile range.
-3. By using RobustScaler(), we can remove the outliers and then use either StandardScaler or MinMaxScaler for preprocessing the dataset.
+* By using RobustScaler(), we can remove the outliers and then use either StandardScaler or MinMaxScaler for preprocessing the dataset.
 Since robust scaling cannot fit the features into a certain range or standard scale.
 But in our case, the effect is almost similar with directly applying MinMaxScaler.

-* Log Transformation with Shifting on Right-Skewed Columns ** Apply log transformation to right-skewed columns to normalize the distribution.
+### Log Transformation with Shifting on Right-Skewed Columns
+* Apply log transformation to right-skewed columns to normalize the distribution.
 Add a constant shift to handle zero or negative values.
 But it cannot convert all features to normal distribution.

-* encoding
+### Eencoding
-** when you have column the values is in a list format, we can do one-hot encoding.
-But if there are too many distinct values in your list of your column, it will cause sparse data issue.
+* When your column values are in list format, one-hot encoding is possible.
+However, if there are too many distinct values in your column, it can lead to sparse data issues.

+### Multicollinearity
+#### Correlation Measurement
-* multicollinearity measurement: assumes linear relationship between variables ** Correlation Matrix - Pearson correlation coefficient = Cov(X,Y)/(stdev(X)*stdev(Y))
+* Pearson correlation coefficient = Cov(X,Y)/(stdev(X)*stdev(Y))
-    * It examines pairwise linear relationships.
+  * Both variables should be continuous and approximately normally distributed.
+  * The relationship between the variables should be linear.
+  * Constant variance of the variables
+* Spearman's Rank Correlation Coefficient = Cov(X_rank,Y_rank)/(stdev(X_rank)*stdev(Y_rank))
+  * Convert the data to ranks and then apply Pearson's correlation formula to the ranks.
+  * Can be used with ordinal, interval, or ratio data.
+  * Does not require the relationship to be linear, only monotonic (consistently increasing or decreasing).
-** VIF: variance inflation factor quantifies how much the variance of a regression coefficient is inflated due to multicollinearity in the model.
+* VIF: variance inflation factor quantifies how much the variance of a regression coefficient is inflated due to multicollinearity in the model.
     * Fit the Regression model of Each Predictor on Others:
       Regress X1​ on X2​ and X3​.
       Regress X2​ on X1​ and X3​.
       Regress X3​ on X1​ and X2​.

-Calculation of R-squared:
+    * Calculation of R-squared:
       R-squared = 1- (residual sum of squares/ total sum of squares) For each regression, compute the R-squared value, which represents how well the predictor can be explained by the other predictors.

-Compute VIF:
+    * Compute VIF:
       Use the formula VIF(Xi​)=1−1/Ri-squared​​ to compute VIF for each predictor.
-Ri-squared​​ higher vif higher.
-It means the predictor is easier to be predicted by other features.
+    * Higher R-squared corresponds to higher VIF.
+This indicates that the predictor is more susceptible to being predicted by other features.

-** Solution:
+* Visualize: Correlation Matrix

+#### Deal with highly-correlated columns:
 1. Based on correlation coefficient and domain knowledge, select and remove highly correlated features.
 2. Based on correlation coefficient and VIF, select and remove highly correlated features
 3. PCA: Reduces dimensionality and handles multicollinearity.
 But we have to apply PCA after scaling on the whole dataset.
 This may bring overfitting.